anu-bdsi/workshop-intro-to-linux-aug-2023/README.md

 Also on Zoom, access via this [Link](https://anu.zoom.us/j/86410494597?pwd=a3VJeU02NmN5WnVJcGcrVnU3ZUdpUT09).

-# Class Schedule
+# Schedule

-Each class has a notebook on this page with t
+Each workshop has a Markdown notebook and we will refer to it for teaching and live coding.

-* Class 1 - Linux
+* Workshop 1 & 2 - Linux Fundamentals
+* Workshop 3 & 4 - The Variant Calling Workflow
+* Workshop 5 - Visualisation of the result and writing of a script
+* Workshop 6 - Introduction to the RSB computing cluster and job scheduling

+# Contact

+Any questions please email jiajia.li1@anu.edu.au